EdoardoZappia/Qiskit_Fall_Fest_Trieste_2023/README.md

 The Qiskit Fall Fest is a collection of quantum computing events on college campuses around the world.
 Every Fall Fest event is organized and run by the students on each campus, with support from the entire IBM Quantum team.
 Student leaders work alongside IBM throughout September to design and plan their events, which are then run in October or November.
 The events vary from technical hackathons to beginner-friendly challenges, all to help to grow the local community’s skill set.

-The Fall Fest at UniTs this year is going to be an in-person conference and some workshops starting on November 20th, Monday, 2023, In person.
+The Fall Fest at UniTs this year is going to be an in-person conference and some workshops starting on November 15th, Wednesday, 2023, In person.
 Details about the event and rules can be found below.
-The deadline for registration is November 19th.
+The deadline for registration is November 14th.
 We are looking forward to seeing you at the event!

 ## Agenda

-20th November: Conference
+15th November: Conference
   -	Cosa sono i computer quantistici?
   -	Quantum Roadmap: dove siamo e dove stiamo andando?
   - Applicazioni presenti e future del Quantum Computing
   - Quantum Economy: Startups, big tech e dintorni

-21th November: Lessons and Practice part
+16th November: Lessons and Practice part
   -	First Steps into Quantum Computing
   - Introduction to Quantum Gates and Circuits with Qiskit
   - Run your first Quantum Circuit - Bell State
   -	Quantum Enigmas

-22th November: Workshops and Qiskit Challenge
+17th November: Workshops and Qiskit Challenge
   - Intro to Dynamic Circuits
   - Repeat until success
   - Seminar